Published On: March 12, 2026By

 Vendor Characteristics

 Powerhouse learning systems are all-purpose LMSs, best for medium-to-large global organizations with complex requirements and training workflows that support any combination of employees, customers or partners.
-When migrating from another solution(s), these choices require significant support services from the vendor.
+When migrating from another solution(s), these choices require significant support services from a vendor.

 • Learning System Type: LMS.

-• Cost: Medium-high to high modular pricing.
+• Cost: Medium-high to high, modular pricing.

-• Scalability: North American to global reach.
+• Scalability: North America to global reach.

 • Implementation: Full-service.
 Third-party implementations at the high-end.
 Excel at data and content migration.

-• Incremental Services Provided: Content development, third-party content, managed administration and advisory services.
+• Incremental Services Provided: Content development, third-party content, managed administration, and advisory services.

 • Administrator Support: Primarily 24/7/365 support.
 High-end includes multi-language support.